yishuen/rolling-stones-lab-nyc-ds-career-031119/README.md

 ### Functions to build-out:

+Each of the following functions can be defined in the `functions.py` file.

 * **Searching functions**
   * Find by name - Takes in a string that represents the name of an album.
 Should return a dictionary with the correct album, or return `None`.
   * Find by rank - Takes in a number that represents the rank in the list of top albums and returns the album with that rank.
 If there is no album with that rank, it returns `None`.